The Marine Corps demolition specialist was worried — about America, and about the civil war he feared would follow the presidential election.

 “For no reason at all,” Smith said in an interview.

 Two days later, an intact shell was found at the scrap yard.
-The local sheriff’s department said the round was the kind used in a howitzer, a long-range artillery weapon.

-Military officials said thieves in the ranks are a small minority of service members and that — compared to stockpiles — the overall amounts of lost or stolen explosives are minuscule.
+Military officials said thieves in the ranks are a small minority of service members and that — compared to overall stockpiles — the amounts of lost or stolen explosives are minuscule.

 “We want to get the number to zero, so there is no loss, but it doesn’t mean that we don’t take seriously losses that happened,” Pentagon spokesman Lt.
 Col. Uriah Orland said.